florencemezino/vert_outre_mer/testing.md

 - Users can have some more information about the destination when selecting a destination

-2. As a traveller, I want to see how my contribution / donation has impacted the destination to improve their sustainable practices so that evaluate my involvment
--
--
--

-3. As a tourism professionnal I would like to communicate more about my practices and would like « Vert l’Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.
+2. As a tourism professionnal I would like to communicate more about my practices and would like « Vert Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.
--
--
--

-4. As a tourism professionnal I want to be able to share articles written about my activity easily on social media so that I can attract new clients
--
--
--
+- From the news page, users can appreciatea a list of news articles.
+- There are different types of articles : about sustainable tourism and xompanies with green practices

 #### Frequent User Goals

 1. As a local visitors I want to see if there are any new local events/experiences organized per month so that I can participate
--
--
--
+- By selecting one destination, a list of events appears on the map.
+On the event description, the date and other details about the event are mentionned.

 2. As a tourism professionnal, I want to be informed about sustainabile news / actions so that I am aware of the latest sustainable trends and possibbly apply them to my activity
--
--
--
+- User can subscribe to a newsletter thanks to a button subcribe present in the news page.

 ### Manual (logical) testing of all elements and functionality on every page.

-#### Destiination
+#### Destinations

 1. Header / Navigation bar
-- Go to "About me" from a desktop
+- Go to "Destinations" from a desktop
-- Click on the logo : we are redirected to the main page "About me"
+- Click on the logo : we are redirected to the main page "Destinations"
 - Click on a different tab of the navigation bar to check if the active tab is highlighted when clicked and visiting the related page
-- Click on the "Download CV button : a new tab opens to download CV in pdf format
+- Click on the "Explore" : we are redirected to the experiences page
-- Click on  Github icon : a new tab opens to visit the github profile of the applicant
+- Click on  Get in touch : we are redirected to the contact page

 - Check if navigation bar is responsive on tablet and mobile.
-Confirm navigation bar collapses to become an hamburger menu with a dropdown of the navigation links.
+Confirm navigation bar collapses to become an toggle menu with a dropdown of the navigation links.

 2. Footer
-- Go to "About me" from a desktop
+- Go to "Destinations" from a desktop
 - Check if footer stick to the bottom of the page and is responsive
-- Click on social media links Twitter and Linkedin.
-Both option open a new tab to the related website.
+- Click on social media links Facebook, Twitter and Instagram.
+The three links redirects to the respective social media.

 3. Hero image
-- Go to "About me" from a desktop
+- Go to "Destination" from a desktop
 - Confirm hero image is visible and responsive on all devices.
+- Confirm mouse hover hero image works by zooming on content

 4. Website purpose / description
-- Go to "About me" from a desktop
+- Go to "Destinations" from a desktop
-- Confirm that the profile description is over the hero image.
+- Confirm that the purpose is stated and all destinations are listed.
-- Confirm the profile description is responsive on all devices.
+- Confirm the headings  are responsive on all devices.